adhocore/docker-lemp/README.md

 After running container as above, you will be able to browse [localhost:8080](http://localhost:8080)!

+The database adminer will be available at [localhost:8080/adminer](http://localhost:8080/adminer).

 ### Stop container

 To stop the container, you would run: